-In 2020, the Kansas City Chiefs took home their first Super Bowl title in 50 years.
-Would it surprise you to know that many players on this championship team have incorporated floating into their training?
-The fact is, some of the biggest names in sports today attribute part of their success to floating – and by the time you finish the next few paragraphs, you’ll know how it can help your game, as well.
+In 2021, the Tampa Bay Buccaneers became Super Bowl champs with star quarterback Tom Brady at the helm.
+Would it surprise you to know that Brady is a long-time float enthusiast, has a custom-built float tank at his house, and incorporates regular floats into his training regimen?
+The previous year, the Kansas City Chiefs took home their first title in 50 years, again with regular float sessions as part of their training.
+Fact is, some of the biggest names in sports today attribute part of their success to floating – and by the time you finish the next few paragraphs, you’ll know how it can help your game, as well.

 They Float… They Shoot… They Score!

-Joining the KC Chiefs, the New England Patriots, along with Julian Edelman and QB Tom Brady (who has a custom-built float tank in his house), floated their way to Super Bowl championships in 2019 and 2017.
+The New England Patriots, along with Julian Edelman and then QB Tom Brady, floated their way to Super Bowl championships in 2019 and 2017.
 The Los Angeles Dodgers floated with Just Float during their dramatic 2018 season; Steph Curry, the Golden State Warriors, JJ Watt, several USA Olympic teams, and UFC fighter Pat Healy are just a few more of the many pros that utilize floating to achieve and maintain their competitive edge.
-For decades now (the Dallas Cowboys famously utilized float tanks in the 1980s), floating has made a difference for thousands of pros the world over.
+For decades now (the Dallas Cowboys famously used float tanks in the 1980s), floating has made a difference for thousands of pros the world over.
 So what is it about floating that benefits all athletes, pro and amateur alike?
-While entire books have been written about the subject, we’ll broadly cover two of the basic athletic advantages to floating with THE INNER GAME – and maintaining PEAK PHYSICAL.
+While entire books have been written about the subject, we’ll broadly cover two of the basic athletic advantages to floating via THE INNER GAME – and maintaining PEAK PHYSICAL.

 THE INNER GAME